uswds/uswds-proposals/README.md

 The component proposal process helps the USWDS core team understand community interest in new components.
 Anyone can contribute — community contribution is at the heart of this process.
 We encourage you to share your ideas, opinions, and votes.

-This repo is where we store proposals and document our decisions about new components.
+This repository, or "repo" for short, is where we store proposals and document our decisions about new components.

 ## Scope